hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

-when all the peers fail, and that also had the consequence to not removing the failed requested block from the internal caches in BlockPropagationManager, that could cause a stall since that block will to be tried to be retrieved again.
+when all the peers fail, and that also had the consequence to not removing the failed requested block from the internal caches in BlockPropagationManager, that could cause a stall since that block will not be tried to be retrieved again.

 Made also an abstraction of a retrying peer task that tries a different peer on every execution, so it can used also for other tasks

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->
 <!-- Example: "fixes #2" -->

+relates to #3955

 ## Documentation